 Easy travel

 One of the advantages of U.S. citizenship is the ability to travel to over 180 countries without requiring a visa.
 However, obtaining a second passport through citizenship by investment can give you even more flexibility.
-With a second passport, you may have access to additional countries more difficult for U.S. citizens to enter.ย
+With another passport, you may have access to additional countries more difficult for U.S. citizens to enter.ย

 Work and business opportunities